 Grouped projects are those implemented under one or more methodologies from the same sector, focused on GHG removal or GHG emission reduction in a specific area or facility and period, which are structured to allow for the addition of one or more instances of the mitigation activity or its scaling up after validation.
 The grouping and eligibility criteria must be explicitly defined in advance in the PDD to allow for the addition of new participants and implementation instances that are not known at the time project implementation begins.
-The implementation of a grouped project allows the project not to have to perform a separate registration, validation, and verification process for each new implementation instances.
+The implementation of a grouped project allows the project not to have to perform a separate registration, validation, and verification process for each new implementation instance, facilitating future expansion of the project and reducing its transaction costs.